Friday, May 24, 2024

 In "Raiders", it was snakes.
 "Last Crusade" would bring rats.
 Here we have BUGS, in a booby-trapped, skull-crushing room.
 The team gathered 30,000 beetles and 50,000 cockroaches.
 God-damn, Spielberg!
 That's a real stick-bug on the hand of a sedated Kate Capshaw in her silk pajamas.
 Buckets of bugs has to be the most unique foreplay of all time.
 "Doom" is universally considered the third best '80s Indy movie, but this moment is AWESOME.
 Pure cinema, and there's more to come.

 The trio enter the temple of death- an early Lucas title suggestion.
 Nobody's seen anything like this in years.
 Shout out to cinematographer Douglas Slocombe and production designer Elliot Scott for their "horrific, subterranean" work(Spielberg's words).
 It's been pointed out by the superduo themselves that they were going through break-ups in 1983- George split from wife Marcia Lucas and Steven was on-and-off with Amy Irving.
-I don't know why they insist on explaining and apologizing for the all "darkness".
+I don't know why they insist on explaining and apologizing for "the all darkness".
 Every kid in America was elated.

 Is Mola Ram(Amrish Puri) the best Indy villain?
 Belloq doesn't rip anybody's heart out and I'll bet you can't name any of the Nazis.
 Indy is sickened by this ghoulishness and gets himself captured when he makes an unsuccessful play for the Sankara Stones.